eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

   id="Complications" href="Complications">Complications
 </h1>

-SRA names the files after their SRR accession IDs.
-To rename them you can pass in other names, or grab them from the SRP metadata, which often includes the taxonomic names, or collection IDs.
-To rename the files based on their original collection IDs we'll need to grab the 30th element from runinfo.
+By default this will name files according to their SRR accession IDs.
+To rename them you can pass in other names, or grab them from the SRP metadata, which often includes the taxonomic names and collection IDs.
+For example, to rename the files based on their original collection IDs we'll grab the 30th element from runinfo.
 The command below shows what this looks like for the example SRP accession.

 ```bash
 >>> esearch -db sra -query SRP021469 | efetch --format runinfo | cut -d ',' -f 30